 Attendance Verifications

-For meeting attendance verifications, fill out the form below within one hour of end of meeting, or, if you run into issues with the form, send an email to aa@noonaroos.org with your name, the date you attended, and the meeting topic for that day.
+For meeting attendance verifications, fill out the form below within one hour of end of meeting.

 *NOTE: It is generally best to use the verification form, however, if you encounter an error with the form, please send an email, with all the information listed in the form, to verify@noonaroos.org.